 - be punctual and attend when not in taught classes (unless they have been assigned a recreation period) - have appropriate academic work, or reading - respect that this is a Study Hall and a place for quiet work.
-It is not a social meeting venue. - not bring foodstuffs into study, though they are permitted to drink water. - Switch off mobile phones and under no circumstances use them while in study.
-The calculator function may be used with permission from the Study Supervisors; however, such devices are not permitted in exams and students are strongly recommended to use a proper scientific calculator if needed.
+It is not a social meeting venue. - not bring foodstuffs into study, though they are permitted to drink water. - Abide by the College Mobile Phone Policy.